tdannenmuller/steampipe-plugin-scaleway/docs/tables/scaleway_invoices.md

 # Table: scaleway_invoice - Query Scaleway Invoices using SQL

 Scaleway Invoices are detailed records of charges for the use of Scaleway's cloud services.
+These invoices provide a comprehensive breakdown of costs associated with various resources and services used within a Scaleway account.

 ## Table Usage Guide